osmbe/osm-welcome-tool/templates/messages/bogota/en/default.md

 Hi {{ mapper.displayName }}

-We noticed you made your first contribution to OpenStreetMap.
+I noticed you made your first contribution to OpenStreetMapi in Bogotá.
 Congratulations, and thanks!
 As of now, you can consider yourself part of the Colombian OSM community.
 Your edit is live within a couple of minutes.
 After that, you will have to refresh your browser to see your edit.

-We want to be with you during this journey of discovering the world of OpenStreetMap.
+I want to be with you during this journey of discovering the world of OpenStreetMap.

-To begin, we share with you some interesting links:
+To begin, I want to share with you some interesting links:

-* We highly recommend using the [OSM wiki-pages](http://wiki.openstreetmap.org/).
+* I highly recommend using the [OSM wiki-pages](http://wiki.openstreetmap.org/).
 There you can the information that you need.

 * In Colombia, we have a [Guide to map](https://wiki.openstreetmap.org/wiki/Colombia/Guide_for_mapping) that explains in detail what can you map and how to do it.